 5. Find an active hobby

 Many of us are guilty of complaining about how busy we are but then spending a lot of time in front of the TV or scrolling through endless news feeds on our phones.
 Swap these bad habits for active hobbies such as gardening or DIY.
-It doesn't have to be anything overly strenuous, but these sorts of activities can be hugely calming and reduce stress and anxiety.
+It doesn't have to be anything overly strenuous and it doesn't even need to take you out of your home, but these sorts of activities can be hugely calming and reduce stress and anxiety.

 This will also give your free time a lot more meaning and you'll feel much better.
 You may even find you sleep better with reduced exposure to screens and more time outdoors.